 Undergraduate Research Mentorship Program

-The Undergraduate Research Mentorship Program aims to encourage and support undergraduate participation in faculty research in A&S departments.
-Administered by a faculty committee, the URM Program is an opportunity for rising juniors to cooperate actively with faculty mentors, learning firsthand about the natural integration of research and teaching.
-All Arts and Science students with 50-75 hours of course work and at least a 3.25 GPA are eligible to apply for a mentorship for the summer term, for the fall or spring semester, or for the academic year.
+The Undergraduate Research Mentorship Program (URMP) aims to encourage and support undergraduate participation in faculty research in A&S departments.
+Administered by a faculty committee, the URMP is an opportunity for rising juniors to cooperate actively with faculty mentors, learning firsthand about the natural integration of research and teaching.
+All Arts and Science students with 50–75 hours of course work and at least a 3.25 GPA are eligible to apply for a mentorship for the summer term or the fall semester.
 Questions about eligibility should be addressed to Dean Tarkow.